There’s no arguing that autumn in Vermont is special. It’s the annual gala event, and of course, you’re invited!

 When to Take this Southern Vermont Road Trip

-The time frame for leaf-peeping season depends on the temperature and amount of rainfall in any given year, and it’s different from year to year.
+The time frame for the leaf-peeping season depends on the temperature and amount of rainfall in any given year.

 A Few Tips for Exploring Southern Vermont in the Fall

 Before we delve into this weekend getaway, we’ve got a few tips to help you make the most of your Southern Vermont getaway.

 - Get a paper map or atlas.
 I use my GPS for just about all of my navigation needs these days, but I love paper maps for planning and for seeing the big picture when we’re traveling.
 Our favorite atlas for exploring Vermont, or any state really, is made by Delorme.
 It includes all the dirt roads, plus cool points of interest, parks, and trails.
 It’s a great travel companion!

 - Wear sturdy shoes.
 Vermont is a rural area, and some of the best places to see gorgeous fall foliage will require a walk in the woods.
 Waterproof hiking boots are useful for trail time, but sneakers are fine too if you’re not going on any major hikes.

 - Bring a rain jacket/umbrella.
 Rainy autumn days definitely put a damper (pun intended) on Southern Vermont fall foliage viewing, but rain is pretty common in October, so be sure to plan for it!

 A Southern Vermont Fall Foliage Weekend